joshuadavidthomas/django-github-app/README.md

 Built on [gidgethub](https://github.com/gidgethub/gidgethub) and [httpx](https://github.com/encode/httpx), django-github-app handles the boilerplate of GitHub App development.
 Features include webhook event routing and storage, API client with automatic authentication, and models for managing GitHub App installations, repositories, and webhook event history.

-The library primarily uses async features (following gidgethub), with sync support in development to better integrate with the majority of Django projects.
+The library primarily uses async features (following gidgethub), with sync support in active development to better integrate with the majority of Django projects.

 ## Requirements